siwatts/dotfiles/xfce4/fedora.md

 - Other keyboard shortcuts
 - Automate as much of this as possible
     - E.g. cursor blink disable etc. salvage from old dotfiles xfce
+    - Should be possible to script everything with `xfconf` or config files `~/.config/xfce4`
 - Centre window script cannot handle dual monitors
     - See if it can be modified.
 Set to centre on single primary monitor if possible
     - `xdpyinfo` reads X11 monitors as one combined monitor, may have to hardcode
 - Investigate broken mouse cursor, for loading
 - Check workspace keyboard shortcuts
     - They are `Ctrl+Shift+Left`, `Ctrl+Shift+Right`
+- Capslock to ESC key
+- Check keyring unlock (was triggered once opening dnf-dragora?)
+- Keyboard layout
+    - UK on 1, UK Extended on 2
+    - Sensible shortcut to switch
+- Flameshot shortcuts
+- Redshift